Slant

 • Eugene Weekly Calendar Editor Dan Buckwalter has added an Oregon sports section at the end of the regular calendar telling you all you really need to know: the schedules in the coming week of the University of Oregon’s men’s and women’s basketball teams.
 What better escape, two hours at a time, than to see some of the best college basketball in the country?

 • After meeting for an hour with Congressman Peter DeFazio and two staff members in our office, we were reminded again of the urgency of changing the majority in the U. S. Senate.
-As chair of the House transportation and infrastructure committee, DeFazio could move on countless measures to deal with the climate crisis if the senate would not block.
+As chair of the House transportation and infrastructure committee, DeFazio could move on countless measures to deal with the climate crisis if the Senate would not block.
 It’s possible to have a Democratic majority, but November 2020 is a long ways away.